iotexpert/mtb2-iotexpert-manifests/README.md

 When you create a new project it will read the file "manifest.loc" and then add in the supermanifest at that location.

 ## Usage
-To use this copy the file manifest.loc to your ~/.modustoolbox directory
+To use this copy the file "manifest.loc" to your ~/.modustoolbox directory